-WASHINGTON, DC – The Phi Beta Kappa Society has chosen Abigail Fields, PhD candidate at Yale University, as the winner of the 2022 Mary Isabel Sibley Fellowship
+The Phi Beta Kappa Society Announces 2022 Winner of the Mary Isabel Sibley Fellowship

 With the Sibley Fellowship, Fields will be awarded a stipend of $20,000 that she plans to use to complete the research necessary to write her dissertation in fulfillment of the requirements of a Ph.D. in French.
 Her project, “The Literary Field: Agriculture and the Rural Imaginary in the Nineteenth-Century Novel,” focuses on France’s relationship to the natural environment through the works of Honoré de Balzac, George Sand, Gustave Flaubert, and Émile Zola.